 Sunlight Tip #4: Consume green vegetables every day.

 Green vegetables and their juices are carriers of essential mitochondrial cofactors to enhance your body’s ability to produce energy in the form of ATP.
 A groundbreaking article on this subject can be found here, ‘Amazing Discovery: Plant Blood Enables Your Cells To Capture Sunlight Energy’.

 Sunlight Tip #5: Improve digestion by eating within daylight hours.

 Eating within the sun’s cycles is critical to proper digestion.
-Our gastrin, enzymes and bile salt release is in sync not just when we smell foods.
+Our gastrin, enzymes, and bile salt release are in sync not just when we smell foods.
 It’s also in sync directly with the sun’s rhythm or cycle.
-Our microbiome (the collection of healthy bacteria that reside in our body) are also in sync to the physical changes that take place with the sun.
-Therefore, it is best to eat within daylight hours and at the latest, 2 hours after sun down.
+Our microbiome (the collection of healthy bacteria that reside in our body) is also in sync with the physical changes that take place with the sun.
+Therefore, it is best to eat within daylight hours and at the latest, 2 hours after sundown.

 If you’re struggling with hormone issues, low energy, and extra body fat, I urge you to take my Leptin Resistance Quiz It’s a simple way to identify if you’re Leptin Resistant and what to do to fix it (using safe sun exposure strategies plus a lot more).

 I truly hope I’ve given you some information to inspire you to get outside and get natural sunlight.
 Experience how simple it can be to get Fit n Healthy!